(Angelina county , Tx)

 As soon as I opened my eyes I was shocked!
 To my right was a big buck.
 I didn’t know how many horn he had I just knew he was legal.

 “Dad.
 Big buck!”
-I whisped as soft as I could.
-Dad looked over into the dence thicket and his eyes widened.
+I whispered as soft as I could.
+Dad looked over into the dense thicket and his eyes widened.
 The buck was walking fast cold nosing an ol’ doe.
 “Hurry boy get your shot!”
 He said frantically.
 “Quick!”

 So I put The Legend in the window and to my surprise the scope had fell directly on the bucks shoulder.
 I didn’t hesitate.
 I pushed the safety forward and I let the thunder roll.
 The buck stopped.
 He didn’t even look hit.